 7 Ways to Help Victims of Hurricane Harvey

 News The possibilities are endless when it comes to hurricane relief.
-You may be thinking about donating money, food, clothing or other items to the storm’s survivors.
-Here’s where to start.
+Here's where to start for those who may be thinking about donating to survivors.

 Hurricane Harvey made landfall as a Category 4 storm between Port Aransas and Port O'Connor, Texas, on August.
 25. Twenty-seven trillion gallons of rain were dumped on Texas and Louisiana in a matter of six days, and at least 39 people have died.